saros-project/dockerfiles/README.md

 # Saros Dockerfile
-This repository contains all files and scripts to create the docker images which are required for the CI jobs.
+This repository contains all files and scripts to create the docker images which are required for the CI's STF execution.
 In order to work with docker a docker client installation is required.

 ## Create a new image tag in Docker Hub